-In 1900 Lichfield City Council were presented with the house, in the Market Square, in which Johnson had been born.
-With its world-wide membership, the Johnson Society has been active in helping to preserve the Museum and has frequently assisted the City Council in the purchasing of Johnsonian items.
+In 1900, Lichfield City Council was presented with the house in which Johnson had been born in the Market Square.
+The Johnson Society has been active in helping to preserve the Birthplace Museum and has frequently assisted the City Council in the purchasing of Johnsonian items.
+The Society also works closely with the Birthplace Museum to increase public awareness of Johnson.

-The Society takes part in other appropriate events and commemorations.
-Recent examples include sponsorship of drama workshops for local schools.
+The Society takes part in other appropriate events and commemorations: examples include sponsorship of drama workshops for local schools.

 The Johnson Society is a member of the Alliance of Literary Societies.